 Of course, you don't ever want to start with high doses if you're new to a cannabis compound.
 The best way to incorporate CBD into your health regimen is to introduce it in small amounts over a while to allow your endocannabinoid system to adjust to the cannabinoids.

-You can measure out the CBD oil and apply it directly under the tongue or mix it into your favorite food or drink to mask out the CBD oil's natural "hemp" flavor.
+You can measure out the CBD oil and apply it directly under the tongue, try CBD gummies for inflammation, or mix it into your favorite food or drink to mask out the CBD oil's natural "hemp" flavor.

 Topical CBD Creams